raspy135/Qun-synthesizer/README.md

 	* Level overflow may cause the silent, e.g. giving massive delay feedback.
 	* Maybe it’s not worth spending time to figure out why, reset the preset.
 	* Save your preset on DAW by pressing REC button to dump MIDI data, then you don’t lose the preset It’s a series of CC changes.
 	* Check "Device Index" and "Number of Devices" in system menu.
-If the Device Index is 2 or more, and use it as primary device, then it may cause no sound.
+If the Device Index is 2 or more, and you are using it as a primary device, then it may produce no sound.
 	* Check MIDI Receiving status.
 To toggle it, press "Mode" button on LyraT board, next to the Rec button.

 * BLE trouble with Windows: We don’t support Windows for BLE MIDI connection.
 Please use MIDI UART or MIDI TRS A.